1. Home

 • Start in a kneeling lunge position with one knee on the ground, and the other foot flat on the floor in front of you.
 The knee that is on the ground is the leg you will be stretching.

 • Gradually shift your torso forward over your front leg until you feel a stretch around the front of the knee-down leg.
-Be sure not to arch your back by keeping your abdominal core muscles engaged.
+Keep your abdominal core muscles engaged so you do not arch your back.

-• If you are unable to kneel, try this same stretch while standing in a lunge position with your back leg straight.
+• If you cannot kneel, try this same stretch while standing in a lunge position with your back leg straight.
 Hold for 20-30 seconds.
 Complete 2-3 repetitions on each side.

 Figure-Four Stretch